foresterorg/foresterorg.github.io/content/en/docs/use/_index.md

     name = "vim"
     version = "*"

-Upload the blueprint file into the service:
+Read the osbuild documentation for more information on customization of the image.
+Now, upload the blueprint file into the service:

     composer-cli blueprints push base-image-with-vim.toml